Pan-STARRS Photometric and Astrometric Calibration: Pan-STARRS 1 Data Analysis

-From May 2010 through March 2014, the Pan-STARRS Science Consortium used the 1.8m \PSONE\ telescope to perform a set of wide-field science surveys.
-These surveys are designed to address a range of science goals included the search for hazardous asteroids, the study of the formation and architecture of the Milky Way galaxy, and the search for Type Ia supernovae to measure the history of the expansion of the universe.

-The wide-field \PSONE\ telescope consists of a 1.8~meter diameter $f$/4.4 primary mirror with an 0.9~m secondary, producing a 3.3 degree field of view \citep{2004SPIE.5489..667H}.
-The optical design yields low distortion and minimal vignetting even at the edges of the illuminated region.
-The optics, in combination with the natural seeing, result in generally good image quality: the median image quality for the 3$\pi$ survey is FWHM = (1.31, 1.19, 1.11, 1.07, 1.02) arcseconds for (\grizy), with a floor of $\sim0.7$ arcseconds.
-The \PSONE\ camera \citep{2009amos.confE..40T} is a mosaic of 60 edge-abutted $4800\times4800$ pixel back-illuminated CCID58 Orthogonal Transfer Arrays manufactured by Lincoln Laboratory \citep{2006amos.confE..47T,2008SPIE.7021E..05T}.
-The CCDs have 10~$\mu$m pixels subtending 0.258~arcsec and are 70$\mu$m thick.
-The detectors are read out using a StarGrasp CCD controller, with a readout time of 7 seconds for a full unbinned image \citep{2008SPIE.7014E..0DO}.
-The active, usable pixels cover $\sim 80$\% of the FOV.

-Nightly observations are conducted remotely from the Advanced Technology Research Center in Kula, the main facility of the University of Hawaii's Institute for Astronomy operations on Maui.
-During the \PSONE\ Science Survey, images obtained by the \PSONE\ system were stored first on computers at the summit, then copied with low latency via internet to the dedicated data analysis cluster located at the Maui High Performance Computer Center in Kihei, Maui.

-Images obtained by \PSONE\ are automatically processed in real time by the \PSONE\ Image Processing Pipeline \citep[IPP,][]{magnier2017a}.
+Images obtained by \PSONE\ are automatically processed in real time by the \PSONE\ Image Processing Pipeline \citep[IPP,][]{magnier2017.datasystem}.
 Real-time analysis goals are aimed at feeding the discovery pipelines of the asteroid search and supernova search teams.
 The data obtained for the \PSONE\ Science Survey has also been used in three additional complete re-processing of the data: Processing Versions 1, 2, and 3 (PV1, PV2, and PV3).
 The real-time processing of the data is considered ``PV0''.
-Except as otherwise noted, the PV3 analysis of the data is used for the purpose of this article.
+Except as otherwise noted, this article describes the calibration of the PV3 analysis of the data.
+Between the first (DR1) and second (DR2) data releases, improvements were made to the calibration of both the photometry and astrometry, as described in this article.